tunabrain/tungsten/Readme.md

 Documentation is planned, but currently unavailable (sorry!).
 A lengthy overview of features is available in the [final project report](http://graphics.ethz.ch/teaching/imsynth14/competition//1st%20Place..%20Benedikt%20Bitterli/report.html) written as part of the submission for the rendering competition, although that document may be outdated.

-A small example JSON scene file can be found in `data/materialtest`.
-It also contains the Tungsten material test ball that you can use to test different materials and lighting setups.
+A small selection of example scenes can be found in `data/example-scenes`.
+There is also a material test scene found in `data/materialtest`, which contains the Tungsten material test ball that you can use to test different materials and lighting setups..

 ## License ##